 A mentor is a research or industry partner.
 Each Fellow is paired with at least one mentor who oversees the Fellow’s summer internship, offering insights to their work, experiences in research and if applicable, access to their labs and resources.
 Mentors provide support throughout the course of the year-long formal fellowship.

-Professional development is delivered in two residential institutes.
-Fellows will also be required to complete an additional 24 hours of training that meets their personal professional goals.
+Professional development is delivered in a series of residential institutes.
 Attendance at all institutes is a program requirement.
-These residential institutes are designed to facilitate collaboration among the cohort.
+These institutes are designed to facilitate collaboration among the cohort.
 All of the professional development provided by the Kenan Fellows Program is included as part of the fellowship award.

-The content of each institute is designed by Kenan Fellows Program staff under the guidance of the Professional Development Steering Committee made up of Kenan Fellows alumni.
+The content of each institute is designed by Kenan Fellows Program staff, along with faculty of Kenan Fellows alumni.
 Sessions offered during the institutes is dependent upon trends in education.
-Recent institutes have focused on: Using technology to enhance student learning and content delivery; Increasing student critical thinking skills; Leadership training and identifying your brand as an educator.
+Recent institutes have focused on: nurturing a culture of positivity in the classroom and school community, Project Based Learning, and Social Emotional Learning strategies and tech tools to enhance the teaching practice.

 Kenan Fellows are expected to develop and implement a project/product that can be shared with others.
 This can be a lesson plan or unit, a community engagement plan or a teacher training session.
 Some products may deviate from the traditional format based on the needs of the mentor.
 These exceptions are noted during the interview process.

 After completing the formal fellowship year, teachers become part of the Kenan Fellows Network, an elite group of more than 500 educators statewide.
 As their leadership skills grow, Kenan Fellows lead within their content area teams, their schools, and their districts.
 Many become empowered to influence and lead educational innovation at state and national levels.